1993 Italian motorcycle Grand Prix: 500 cc race report

 Luca Cadalora received his first pole of the season at his home race, sending the Italian press into a frenzy.
 He would go on to receive seven more poles in his 500 career.
 Cadalora got lead at the start from Wayne Rainey and John Kocinski.
 Kevin Schwantz passed Kocinski and closed in 3rd.
 Rainey rode aggressively and qualified .021 seconds behind Cadalora.

 Rainey, in the lead, went through the fast right-hander and got on the gas too early.
 The back end of his bike went out of control, causing him to lowside.
 As he slid off the track, the deep furrows in the gravel somersaulted him end-over-end and he landed heavily on his head.
 He was helicoptered away from circuit with a broken spine.

 Mick Doohan got past Schwantz hoping to catch Cadalora, but was unable to pass him.
 The Italian fans swarmed the track when Cadalora won.

-This was the last race of the former champion Freddie Spencer.
+This was the last race of the former world champion Freddie Spencer.